LorMam/BlenderTrackExport/README.md

 # BlenderTrackExport
 Blender Add-on for exporting the xy image coordinates of tracks made in Blender (Version >= 2.8).\
-This guide is ment for Blender beginners, tht just want to get some quick and easy video tracking done.
+This guide is ment for Blender beginners, who just want to get some quick and easy video tracking done.
 Very helpful for quick scientific video analyses and more handy than doing tracking in ImageJ.

 ## Installation